ashoofly/crossword-with-me/README.md

 # To Do
 * Accessibility
+  * When tabbing to different word, screen reader reads out number & orientation (e.g., "13 across"), clue, and number of letters
+  * If there are already filled in letters, read them aloud (e.g., A B _ D _ ).
+  * Different behavior - no automatic skipping filled in letters.
+User manually moves within word with arrow keys.
+  * Say which square you are on - e.g., "third square"
 * If puzzle fetch fails, send message to me
   * Other monitoring
 * Alert player when puzzle complete and correct